-Doha Bank employees were able to utilise over 6000 learning hours from a world class banking & business skills content during 2018.
-The key training areas of focus being AML, Compliance, Key accounts Management, Corporate Governance, Operational Risk, information security & Customer Service development.
-In 2018, the bank ensured adequate resources were allocated for learning in terms of a dedicated Training & Development Academy and support from internal specialists to share knowledge, involving other valued learning partners i.e. E&Y, KPMG, QCB, UAB, CNAQ and many international training companies.
-The Bank is also very proud of its nationalization programme which covers over 20% headcount offering new trainee programs, international scholarship sponsorship, internship opportunities, career fairs and the Doha Bank internal Qatari Talent Management Programme.
+Doha Bank employees were able to utilise over 7000 learning hours from a world class banking & business skills content during 2019.
+The key training areas of focus being AML, Compliance, FATCA, Business continuity, Key accounts Management, Corporate Governance, Operational Risk, information security & Customer Service development.
+In 2019, the bank ensured adequate resources were allocated for learning in terms of a dedicated Training & Development Academy and support from internal specialists to share knowledge, involving other valued learning partners i.e. E&Y, KPMG, QCB, UAB, CNAQ and many international training companies.

+The Bank is also very proud of its nationalization program which covers over 20% headcount offering new trainee programs, international scholarship sponsorship, internship opportunities, career fairs and the Doha Bank internal Qatari Talent Management Program.
 The Knowledge and Learning Skills of Doha Bank's employees are foundational pillars supporting the realization of the Bank's ambitions, and it continues to be at the forefront of building and developing human capital.